University of New Haven Visitors Policy & Access to Campus Guidelines

 Changes From Fall 2021 to Spring 2022

 Some policies and procedures have changed slightly between the Fall 2021 and Spring 2022 semesters.
 To help the University Community identify the changes, they are outlined in a red box containing the text: Updates for Spring 2022:

 The following standards are being continuously reviewed, are subject to change, and will be modified as needed.

-All individuals accessing our campuses are subject to the University's Mask Policy that is in place at that time.
-Anyone coming to campus for any reason should review the Mask Policy found here.
+All individuals accessing our campuses are subject to the University's Face Covering Policy that is in place at that time.
+Anyone coming to campus for any reason should review the Face Covering Policy found here.

 Non-University Guests on Campus

-For students, only immediate family will be allowed to visit campus.
-For more information about inviting family to campus, students should review the Student Handbook and review the Residential Life section of this page.
+For students, guests will be allowed to visit campus.
+For more information about inviting guests to campus, students should review the Student Handbook and review the Residential Life section of this page.
 Faculty and staff should not have any immediate family members on campus for any prolonged period of time.